David Foucault: 2015 season

 On February 7, 2016, Foucault's Panthers played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 2016 season

 On August 28, 2016, Foucault was waived by the Panthers.

-BC Lions
+BC Lions (first stint)

 On March 27, 2017, the BC Lions (CFL) acquired the rights to Foucault and offensive lineman Vincent Brown from the Montreal Alouettes in exchange for international offensive lineman Jovan Olafioye and future considerations.
 On April 11, 2017, the Lions and Foucault agreed to a three-year contract through the 2019 CFL season.
-He played in 51 regular season games with the Lions and became a free agent after 2019.
+He played in 51 regular season games with the Lions that year, then became a free agent when his contract expired at the end of the season.

 Montreal Alouettes

 On February 8, 2021, it was announced that Foucault had signed with the Montreal Alouettes.
 He played in 13 games for the Alouettes, but was released shortly after the season ended on December 20, 2021.

 Edmonton Elks

 Foucault signed with the Edmonton Elks on January 3, 2022.
-On November 7, 2022, the Edmonton Elks extended Foucault’s contract for 2 years, through the 2024 season.
+On November 7, 2022, the Edmonton Elks extended Foucault’s contract for two years, through the 2024 season.
+He became a free agent upon the expiry of his contract on February 11, 2025.